pictuga/morss/README.md

 Most of the time when hardly nothing is matched, it means that the main content of the article is made of images, videos, pictures, etc., which readability doesn't detect.
 Also, readability has some trouble to match content of very small articles.

 morss will also try to figure out whether the full content is already in place (for those websites which understood the whole point of RSS feeds).
 However this detection is very simple, and only works if the actual content is put in the "content" section in the feed and not in the "summary" section.

+##Todo

+You can contribute to this projet.
+If you're not sure what to do, you can pick from this list:

+- Add ability to run HTTP server within morss.py
+- Add ability to run morss.py as an update daemon

 ---